Tanarhw/health-dashboard/README.md

 # TANAR Health Dashboard

 A personal athletic performance dashboard that aggregates data from Whoop, Garmin, and Strava into a single dark-themed HUD.
-Built to feel like a weapon — not a wellness app.

 ## Features